YMan84/plugins/python/README.md

 ## Development

 How the Python extension interacts with Python modules is defined in the versioned interface specifications.
 Devs interested in writing extensions should check the interface specification below.
-Note that interfaces may brake any time as long as albert is still in alpha stage (v0.*).
+Note that interfaces may break any time as long as albert is still in alpha stage (v0.*).

 ## Deployment